Last updated: October 20, 2025

 Conclusion

-The current Olipop lawsuit demonstrates the increased regulatory focus on prebiotic beverage marketing in addition to the scrutiny directed at a specific brand.
+The current Olipop lawsuit demonstrates increased regulatory focus on prebiotic beverage marketing, as well as scrutiny directed at a specific brand.
 Consumer trust in these items may be impacted, regulatory restrictions may be tightened, and labeling practices may change if the accusations are upheld in court.
 The recent Poppi settlement serves as a precise reference point for what might happen next.

 As the market for prebiotic sodas grows and attracts major rivals like PepsiCo and Coca-Cola, businesses need to strike a balance between developing new products and using open, research-based advertising.
 For the time being, you should continue to get your daily fiber from whole foods and consider prebiotic drinks as an occasional option.